Find the 15 best beaches in Sydney, from quiet, family-friendly strips of sand to world-famous beaches with excellent facilities.

 The water at the beach facing the ocean can sometimes be a bit rough due to strong winds.
 The smaller beach facing Pittwater, also known as Station Beach, on the other side of the peninsula, has much quieter waters and is perfect for a relaxing swim.

-When visiting Palm Beach, don’t forget to visit the Barrenjoey Lighthouse up the hill on the Barrenjoey Headland.
-The views from there are stunning, and a short walk will get you there.
+When visiting Palm Beach, we strongly recommend visiting the Barrenjoey Lighthouse up the hill on the Barrenjoey Headland.
+The views from there are absolutely stunning.

 2. Whale Beach